mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/defining-entities.md

 const b2 = await em.find(Book, 1, { populate: ['text'] }); // this will load the `text` property
 ```

-> If the entity is already loaded and you need to populate a lazy scalar property, you might need to pass `refresh: true` in the `FindOptions`.
+> If the entity is already loaded, and you need to populate a lazy scalar property, you might need to pass `refresh: true` in the `FindOptions`.

 ### `ScalarReference` wrapper